Get World Beauty

 • Bacterial Infections

-Other Causes of a Sore Throat Include:
+Other Causes of a Sore Throat Include

 Allergies to pet dander, mould, dust and pollen can cause a sore throat.
 Postnasal drip can worsen the problem, which can irritate and cause throat swelling.